Estimated Quote Costing

 • Low – the lowest travel labor rate will be used.

-To learn more about user rates see Define User Rate of Pay
+To learn more about user rates see User Pay

 The labor cost is simply the total of Labor – Lead Tech, Labor – Addt’l Wrkr, and Labor – Travel.